Lexie-yw/Software-Engineering-Work/Report Materials/System Implementation.md

 The Response class is returned as a uniformly formatted data format, with code identifying the return code. msg is the message prompt and data is the data returned.
 Finally, the Controller provides the interface path and the mapping implementation.
 It is in a RESTful style, and the return type is json, which is convenient for passing down and receiving.

+Advantages of adopting JSON:
+1. JSON is faster:

+The JSON syntax is very easy to use.
+We can use only the syntax to provide us with simple data parsing and faster data execution.
+Because its syntax is very small and light, this is why it performs the response in a faster way.

+2. wide compatibility:

+It has a wide range of support for browser and operating system compatibility, so applications generated using JSON encoding can be made compatible with all browsers without much effort.
+During development, the developers considered using different browsers, but JSON provided the capability.

+3. Best tools for sharing data:

+JSON is the best tool for sharing data of any size, even audio, video, etc. This is because JSON stores data in arrays, so data transfer is easier.
+Therefore, JSON is an excellent file format for Web APIs and Web development.

+4. Parse on the server:

+Parsing on the server side is an important part of what developers want.
+If parsing is fast on the server side, then only the user can get their response fast, so in this case JSON server-side parsing is a strong point indicating that we are using JSON on the server side.

 &nbsp;
 &nbsp;